 - Gender Balance Initiatives in Research Funding: Barriers and possible measures to increase the share of women within natural science and technology compiled by Stine Thidemann Faber, Helene Pristed Nielsen and Anna Stegger Gemzøe, Centre for Equality, Diversity and Gender, Aalborg University.
 Conducted in 2019 for VILLUM FONDEN, the report raises a variety of challenges women encounter within natural science and technology and serves as a base for our initiatives on gender balance

-- Men and Women at Danish universities: Danish Talent Barometer 2018 by The Danish Agency for Science and Higher Education (2019)
+- Men and Women at Danish universities: Danish Talent Barometer 2019 (in Danish) by The Danish Agency for Science and Higher Education (2020)